datastax/dsbulk/manual/settings.md

 #### --schema.splits<br />--dsbulk.schema.splits _&lt;string&gt;_

 The number of token range splits in which to divide the token ring.
 In other words, this setting determines how many read requests will be generated in order to read an entire table.
 Only used when unloading and counting; ignored otherwise.
 Note that the actual number of splits may be slightly greater or lesser than the number specified here, depending on the actual cluster topology and token ownership.
 Also, it is not possible to generate fewer splits than the total number of primary token ranges in the cluster, so the actual number of splits is always equal to or greater than that number.
-Set this to higher values if you experience timeouts when reading from DSE, specially if paging is disabled.
+Set this to higher values if you experience timeouts when reading from the database, specially if paging is disabled.
 The special syntax `NC` can be used to specify a number that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 splits.

 Default: **"8C"**.